PhamDuong1311/Viettel_report/Process_Thread_2.md

 ```c
 void pthread_exit(void *retval);
 ```

+## 3. Thread Synchronization
+## 4. Thread Safety and Per-Thread Storage
+## 5. Thread Cancellation and more

 **Arguments**:
 - void *retval: A pointer to the value that the thread will return (it can be any type, typically cast to `void *`).